takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.52.12 <br>
+    ・ Variables are now initialized once when initialization of a tool fails. <br>

   ○ 4.52.11 <br>
     ・ Fixed a problem where the red timer does not go off even if the remaining time is less than 10 seconds, e.g., in the reward loading countdown. <br>